NORS3AI/Plinco-Inc-idle/README.md

 # Plinco Inc.

 An incremental / idle game where you build a Plinko empire one bouncing chip at a time.
+[Play Game](https://nors3ai.github.io/Plinco-Inc-idle/Plinco-Inc-Game/)

 ## Status